Dave997/lazyscan/README.md

  `[-] Nothing here (/usr/share/exploitdb-papers).
 Starting fresh...`

-(or something related to "exploitdb"), comment the following line in the install.sh: `searchsploit -u`
+(or something related to "exploitdb"), comment the following line in the install.sh: `searchsploit -u`.

+This installation downloads many different packages and tools, so if you don't need them daily it is preferable use it on Kali or Parrot.

-N.B.
-For **Fedora** users, it might be required a manual installation of some tools, because they aren't present in the DNF repositories.
+<sup>[1]</sup> For **Fedora** users, it might be required a manual installation of some tools, because they aren't present in the DNF repositories.
 (ex. wfuzz --> pip3 install wfuzz)

-This installation downloads many different packages and tools, so if you don't need them daily it is preferable use it on Kali or Parrot.

 ## Configure destination folders and files
 The configuration files (outside the scanners folder) are nothing more than a list of variables (ex: `result_folder=$base_output_folder"/results"`)